How to configure challenger for your chain

 make op-challenger

-Configure Challenger
+Configure challenger

 • Configure challenger with the required flags.
 Tip: Use the op-challenger --help to view all subcommands, command line, and environment variable options.